 This dialog contains documentation for the alarm you selected and describes, among other things, any logging actions.
 For a Log to File action, the notes specify the log file to which data is written.
 An EventLog action causes NerveCenter to log data to one of the following locations:

-- /var/adm/syslog/syslog.log (HP-UX)

-- /var/adm/messages (Solaris)

-- Windows Application event log
+- /var/adm/messages (Solaris) - Windows Application event log

 A Log to Database action causes NerveCenter to log to the NerveCenter database (Windows only).